jerrycodesomething/jerrykingbob/README.md

+# Hi there, I'm Jeremiah!👋
 ![Banner](https://i.imgur.com/8pLGB4z.png)

-# Hi there, I'm Jeremiah!👋

-I'm a final-year computer science undergraduate at the University of Malaya.
-My core specialization is in computer systems and networking but I do dabble in a bit of development as well.
-If you noticed my GitHub handle, Jerry is kinda the nickname I grew up with, so if "Jeremiah" is a bit of a mouthful for you, feel free to just call me Jerry (but it would make my day if you do address me as Jeremiah...without butchering the pronunciation that is- you'd be surprised 😓).
-To save you from a lenghty bio, here's a bulleted list
+Welcome to my GitHub page where you'll gain a bit of insight into my journey as a developer and core developer competencies.
+I've decided to use this platform to consolidate and curate all my public projects, uni assignments, and collaborative works to help you gauge my aptitude as a dev.

 ### You can reach out to me through these platforms 👇
 ![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)